Minamitorishima: Minamitorishima area rare-earth deposits

-In 2018 a scientific study of the seabed mud resulted in an estimate of 16 million tons of rare earth mineralised sediments within the studied area.
-The calculated rare-earth element and yttrium content for the research area was more than 16 million tons (average = 964ppm).
+In 2018 a scientific study of the seabed mud resulted in an estimate of 16 million tons of REO mineralised sediments within the studied area.
+The calculated rare-earth element and yttrium content for the research area was more than 16 million tons (average = 964 ppm).

 Wildlife

-A member of the gecko family Gekkonidae called Perochirus ateles inhabits the island.
-In Japan, these are only found in Minamitorishima and South Iwo Jima.
+A species in the gecko family Gekkonidae, Perochirus ateles, inhabits the island.
+In Japan, these are found only in Minamitorishima and South Iwo Jima.
 They are thought to have arrived from Micronesia on driftwood.

-There are also a large number of land snails called Achatina fulica with parasites which are harmful to humans.
-There are various forms of marine life in the ocean around the island.
-These include sea snakes, tuna, sharks, and some rare fish.
+Also, a large number of land snails, Achatina fulica, have parasites that are harmful to humans.
+Various forms of marine life inhabit the ocean around the island, including sea snakes, tuna, sharks, and some rare fish.
 Small fish are in the shallow area around the island.

 Population

-There are no local residents on Minamitorishima: Civilians are not allowed to reside there, and the personnel of the Japan Meteorological Agency, Japan Self-Defense Forces, and the Japan Coast Guard, only serve on the island for a limited period of time, and in limited numbers.
+No local residents live on Minamitorishima.
+Civilians are not allowed to reside there, and the personnel of the Japan Meteorological Agency, JSDF, and the Japan Coast Guard, only serve on the island for a limited time, and in limited numbers.

 History

 First known sightings

-The first discovery and mention of an island in this area was made by a Spanish Manila galleon captain, Andrés de Arriola in 1694.
+The first discovery and mention of an island in this area was made by a Spanish Manila galleon captain, Andrés de Arriola, in 1694.
 It was charted in Spanish maps as Sebastián López, after Spanish Admiral Sebastián López, victorious in the battles of La Naval de Manila in 1646 against the Dutch.
 Its exact location was left unrecorded until further sightings in the 19th century.